scross01/keeenv/README.md

 `--strict`: Fail if any placeholder cannot be resolved.

+#### Subcommands

+`init`: Initialize a new `.keeenv` configuration file with a `[keepass]` section.

+- `keeenv init [--config PATH] [--kdbx PATH] [--keyfile PATH] [--force]`
+  - `--config PATH`: Target `.keeenv` file location (defaults to `./.keeenv`).
+  - `--kdbx PATH`: Path to an existing KeePass `.kdbx` file.
+If omitted, you will be prompted.
+  - `--keyfile PATH`: Optional key file path.
+If omitted, you will be prompted and may leave blank.
+  - `--force`: Overwrite an existing config without prompting.

+Behavior:
+- If no `--kdbx` is provided, you will be prompted to enter a path.
+If the path does not exist, you will be asked whether to create a new database at that path.
+- If a config already exists at the target path, you will be offered to Update (merge/change only the `[keepass]` fields), Overwrite (replace file), or Abort (default).
+- Paths are validated and expanded.
+If provided paths exist, they must be readable files.

 ### Configuration Options

 The `[keepass]` section configures the Keepass database to use: